Amina Mohammed Baloni

-Amina Mohammed Baloni is the commissioner of health for Kaduna State.
-She was appointed by Mallam Nasir Ahmad el-Rufai.
+Amina Mohammed Baloni is the former commissioner of health for Kaduna State.
+She was appointed by Mallam Nasir El-Rufai.

 Early life and education

 Aisha Baloni attended Kaduna Capital School, Queen's College Lagos and Ahmadu Bello University Teaching Hospital, Kaduna where she trained as a medical doctor.
 She obtained certificates from several educational institutes and attended courses in health and development.

 Career

 During the COVID-19 pandemic, Baloni urged every citizen of Kaduna State who contracted COVID-19 to submit themselves to an isolation centre for medical treatment.
 Baloni reported on new cases within the state.
 Before the lockdown of Kaduna State, only 316 people were positive, but the figures rapidly increased to 1,611.
 She said "Before now, only seven out of the 23 local government areas had cases of infection but COVID-19 is in 17 local governments".